Midland–Odessa

-Midland–Odessa is a metropolitan area located in West Texas approximately half-way between El Paso and Fort Worth, Texas.
-This combined statistical area (CSA) is made up of two metropolitan statistical areas (the Midland MSA and the Odessa MSA), and comprises three counties: Martin, Midland and Ector counties.
-The Midland–Odessa CSA is informally known as The Petroplex.
+Midland–Odessa is a metropolitan area located on the Texas High Plains about half-way between El Paso and Fort Worth, Texas.
+This combined statistical area (CSA) is made up of two metropolitan statistical areas (MSAs - Midland and Odessa) and one micropolitan statistical area (Andrews μSA), and comprises four counties: Andrews, Ector, Martin, and Midland Counties.
+The Midland–Odessa area is informally known as the Petroplex and Midessa.

 In the past, the cities of Midland and Odessa experienced a civic rivalry of bitter competition and political intrigue.
 Since the early 1990s, the nature of the rivalry has changed into one of friendly competition and economic cooperation.
-The Midland–Odessa area today is marketed as "Two Cities, no Limits."
+The Midland–Odessa area today is marketed as "Two Cities, no Limits".